This course examines the engineering of Renewable Energy. The technical course equips the student for a wide range of engineering roles.

 Exemption from parts of the course may be considered based on appropriate performance in a related, designated course or other approved experiential learning (APEL).

-The course has been designed to enable students who graduate with a good honours degree to apply for postgraduate study towards a PhD, MSc, MRes or other higher qualification.
+The course has been designed to enable students who graduate with a good honors degree to apply for postgraduate study towards a PhD, MSc, MRes or other higher qualification.

 Careers & opportunities